 The Graft (December 4, 2008)

 Trying yet a 3rd approach to this conversion, I will be grafting on the bottom 1/2 of the engine cradle, steering neck and down tube from an ATC250R - to the existing quad frame.
 The other 2 successful conversions were A) use a bike frame, and B) custom build the 250R parts I will be using.
 Derrick Adams approach also worked by using a larger craddled Tri-Z frame.
 By using the ATC250R front section of frame - I will be able to use the ATC250R triples, forks, and whole front end as at this point I am only starting to utilize it's full potential on a race track.
 I will have to custom build the top frame spurs from the steering neck to the existing quad dual split backbone.
 The spurs will need to be fit once all other 250R frame is tacked into place as to accept a CRF450R gas tank.
 This will also allow me to use the CRF shrouds and CRF450 radiators.
+I can also see now and after talking to Jason Hall - I will need to lower the stock foot peg position to make this trike comfortable for me.

 Today - 12/4/08 - My CRF tank arrived in the mail.
 Snake and I completed the graft this evening.
 First we bent the bottom ATC frame cradle about 1.5" out on each side to meet up with the TRX frame as the ATC frame rails were 5 inches center to center - and the TRX is 8 inches center to center.
 Then we took some final measurements.
 We then inserted 3/4" round stock steel slugs into the joints for strength and fit.